-Now it’s time to put together all the costs and check if it was worth to travel in Scandinavia with Eurail Pass.
+Now it’s time to put together all the costs and check if it was worth traveling in Scandinavia with Eurail Pass.
 Or if it would be better to get around with single train tickets or even flying.
 Geographically Norway, Denmark, and Sweden are considered Scandinavian countries, but when it comes to travel planning we can add Finland to the group.
 Especially because when you decide to travel in Scandinavia by rail, most of the tickets and train passes include the four countries.

 This was our second time traveling with a Eurail Pass.
-We did a one month trip using the monthly Global Pass and we wrote a comprehensive guide explaining why traveling with Eurail is a good option even if sometimes it’s not the cheapest one.
+We did a one-month trip using the monthly Global Pass and we wrote a comprehensive guide explaining why traveling with Eurail is a good option even if sometimes it’s not the cheapest one.
 The blog post Traveling with Eurail Pass – 7 Reasons why you should do it or not has all the information about the different types of Eurail Passes and how to avoid reservation fees.
 Now let’s talk about a different experience, a train trip in Scandinavia using the Eurail Pass for all kinds of trains.

 Before we jump to the costs and how to travel in Scandinavia with Eurail Pass, I just make clear that the Eurail Pass is for non- European citizens.
 If you are a European citizen you can travel on an Interrail Pass, an even cheaper and more flexible train pass.

-Eurail has different types of Pass, they can be organized by days of travels, countries you want to visit or the Global Pass that covers almost the whole Europe.
-As from January 2016, the Eurail Scandinavia Pass started to be sold as a one-country pass.
+Eurail has different types of Pass, they can be organized by days of travels, countries you want to visit or the Global Pass that covers almost the whole of Europe.
+As of January 2016, the Eurail Scandinavia Pass started to be sold as a one-country pass.
 So you don’t need to buy a 4 Countries Pass to travel around Scandinavia.

-1º – Eurail Scandinavia Pass duration:
+1 – Eurail Scandinavia Pass duration

 The pass is valid for a month, and you can purchase it according to the number of days you plan to travel.
-You can choose from 3 days up to 8 days of travels within a month.
+You can choose from 3 days up to 8 days of travel within a month.
 We visited 4 cities during our Scandinavia trip, in this case, the 4 days within a month would be the best option.

-2º – Eurail Scandinavia Pass benefits
+2 – Eurail Scandinavia Pass benefits

 The Scandinavian Eurail Pass gives you benefits like discounts on ferry lines between Norway – Denmark, and Sweden – Finland.
 Also, the bus ride at the northern border between Sweden and Finland is covered by Eurail.
-Once a while Eurail adds new benefits to the pass, so keep an eye at the official website.
+Once a while Eurail adds new benefits to the pass, so keep an eye on the official website.

 As we talked on the other blog post, in many European countries is possible to travel with the Eurail Pass without doing any reservation, or paying reservation fees.
 But when it comes to a Scandinavia rail trip, the rules are a bit different.
 Although the four countries are covered by the same pass, there are different rules between them.
-We’ll talk about the reservations later on, but one thing you must know before buying the Eurail Scandinavia Pass is: you will need to make and pay for the reservation in some journeys.
+We’ll talk about the reservations later on, but one thing you must know before buying the Eurail Scandinavia Pass is: you will need to make and pay for the reservation on some journeys.

 We did a 15 days trip in Scandinavia using the Eurail Pass, only one leg of the journey was done by bus because there wasn’t a train route there.
 If you have to fly to Scandinavia to start your trip, I would recommend searching for flights at Skyscanner or Kiwi.com.
 Norwegian Airlines has cheap flights to Oslo, Stockholm, and Helsinki.
-Any of this capitals is a good start point for your train trip in Scandinavia.
+Any of these capitals is a good start point for your train trip in Scandinavia.

 We started our rail trip in Oslo, Norway and our Eurail itinerary was:

-> Train from Oslo to Copenhagen, Denmark
+> Train from Oslo, Norway to Copenhagen, Denmark

-We took an early morning train, a journey of almost 9 hours and we had to change trains on the way.
-Then from Denmark we did a small detour to Scotland.
+We took an early morning train from Oslo to Copenhagen, a journey of almost 9 hours and we had to change trains on the way.
+From Denmark, we did a small detour to Scotland.
 We flew from Copenhagen to Edinburgh to attend the Hogmanay Festival, the best New Year’s Celebration in Europe.

-> Train from Copenhagen to Stockholm, Sweden
+> Train from Copenhagen, Denmark to Stockholm, Sweden

 Here is where our journey to Lapland started.
 We went all the way to Rovaniemi in Finland to see the Northern Lights.
 We took a night train from Stockholm to Luleå [13 hours on a sleep train], then a bus from Lulea to Haparanda – Tornio [2:30 hours trip].
 From Haparanda – Tornio it was another bus to Rovaniemi [almost 2 hours].

-> Train from Rovaniemi to Helsinki, Finland.
+> Train from Rovaniemi to Helsinki, Finland

-On our Scandinavia itinerary we choose to visit the capitals of the four countries and the Finnish Lapland.
+On our Scandinavia itinerary, we choose to visit the capitals of the four countries and the Finnish Lapland.
 You can use the Scandinavia Eurail Pass to do a completely different route.
-If you fancy you can visit the Fjords in Norway, add Bergen, Malmo and Gothenburg to your itinerary.
+If you fancy you can visit the Fjords in Norway, add Bergen, Malmo, and Gothenburg to your itinerary.
 The flexibility of the pass is one of its best assets.

-To help planning your itinerary in Scandinavia you must use the Eurail Planner App.
-It’s the best tool to plan your train trip in the whole Europe.
+To help plan your itinerary in Scandinavia you must use the Eurail Planner App.
+It’s the best tool to plan your train trip in the whole of Europe.
 Once you have the app on your phone you can check the timetables, the connections and even if the train needs reservation or not.
 The app works offline, easy and reliable.

 Don’t forget to check the number of destinations you want to visit in Scandinavia before buying the Eurail Pass.
-You don’t need to decide the days you are going to travel, only the amount of days of travel, so you can choose the best Eurail pass for you: 3, 4, 5 or 8 days within a month.
+You don’t need to decide the days you are going to travel, only the amount of days of travel, so you can choose the best Eurail Pass for you: 3, 4, 5 or 8 travel days within a month.

-The prices of the Eurail Scandinavia Pass vary according with the days of travels, and if you choose Youth [12 to 27 years old], Adult [over 28 years old], Family [1 adult + 1 kid from 4 to 11yo], and 1st or 2nd class.
+The prices of the Eurail Scandinavia Pass vary according to the days of travels, and if you choose Youth [12 to 27 years old], Adult [over 28 years old], Family [1 adult + 1 kid from 4 to 11yo], and 1st or 2nd class.
 When we traveled around Scandinavia the Eurail Pass for the four countries was $343 per person [Adult 1st class].

 Check all the prices and book your Eurail Pass here > Scandinavia Eurail Pass